steveloughran/engineering-proposals/refactoring-s3a.md

 each file.
 Better strategy: pass in the file status or core attributes (name, version, etag) and skip the calls.

 There's no explicit context to operations.
-There's some per-thread fields to count bytes read and written, but as they don't span threads, in a multi-threaded world, we can't collect the statistics on an operation, trace spans etc. This makes it near-impossible to collect adequate statistics on the cost of a query in any long-lived process (Spark, Hive LLAP….)
+There's some per-thread fields to count bytes read and written, but as they don't span threads, in a multi-threaded world, we can't collect the statistics on an operation, trace spans etc.
+This makes it near-impossible to collect adequate statistics on the cost of a query in any long-lived process (Spark, Hive LLAP….)

 Backporting is getting harder, with a lot of the merge problems often being from incidental changes in the tail of the `S3AFileSystem` file, `S3AUtils`, etc.
+These are "False merge conflicts" in that there's no explicit conflict in the patches, just that because we usually append new methods/constants to the tail of files, they don't merge well.

 Reviewing is getting harder.
-This increases the cost of getting changes in, maintenance etc. This is more a consequence of the increasing functionality: S3Guard, delegation tokens, S3 Select...
+This increases the cost of getting changes in, maintenance etc.
+This is a consequence of the increasing functionality: S3Guard, delegation tokens, S3 Select, -and the sublties of S3 interaction, which are incompletely understood by all, but slightly better understood by those how have fixed many bugs

 With reentrant calls, there's more duplication of parameter validation, path qualification etc.